 Honor Your Health With Gentle Nutrition.
 Make food choices by honoring the health of your body.
 This is all about nourishing your body with foods that taste good and leave you feeling awesome.

 This principle also reinforces the idea that you don’t have to eat a ‘perfect’ diet to be healthy and that nutrition isn’t all or nothing.
-Focus on satisfaction, what makes you feel good, and provides you with the energy you need.
+Focus on satisfaction, what makes you feel good, and what provides you with the energy you need.

 Have you tried intuitive eating?
 Is it a great tool or what?!
 Comment below — or tag @livesimplynatural if you are doing this work with me.
 I’d love to get inspired by your journey too <3